-Although eye screening is normally carried out once a year, there is good evidence to show that it is safe for people with no retinopathy to wait longer between screenings.
+Eye screening is normally carried out at least once a year or every two years if your last two screenings were clear.
+There is good evidence to show that it is safe for people with no retinopathy to wait longer between screenings.

 If you do notice any changes in your vision, it’s important that you call your GP straight away and explain your situation.
 If you can’t get through, call 111 for advice.

 Eye screening is an important part of managing your condition, regardless of the type of diabetes you have.
 This is because having diabetes can mean you’re more at risk of developing eye problems, such as diabetic retinopathy.
 This can sometimes lead to sight loss.

 As diabetic retinopathy doesn’t show any symptoms in the early stages, it can become quite advanced before you start to notice it.
 Going to your routine eye screening can help you spot and treat diabetic retinopathy early, which should prevent it from progressing to a stage where it’s more difficult to treat.

 Eye screening is a way of spotting eye problems before you notice any changes to your sight.

 Everyone living with diabetes over the age of 12 will get an invite for regular eye screening.
 Eye problems are very rare in children younger than 12 years old, so that’s why they don’t automatically get this check.

 At first, the screening should be every year, then this can change depending on your results.

 At your eye screening, your healthcare professional will look for signs of eye disease caused by your diabetes.
 The aim of your regular eye screening is to catch any issues early on.
 This way you can get the treatment you need in time.